Federal Aid Terms and Conditions

-- Students who discontinue enrollment after receiving a federal aid may be required to repay some or all of their federal aid received.
-Students are encouraged to meet with their Financial Aid Counselor before discontinuing.
+- Students who discontinue enrollment after receiving federal aid may be required to repay some or all of their aid received.

-Students who add or drop credits throughout the semester may be required to repay some of all of their federal aid received.
-Students are encouraged to meet with their Financial Aid Counselor if their enrollment count changes after receiving aid.
+Students who add or drop credits throughout the semester may be required to repay some or all of their federal aid received.
+Students are encouraged to meet with their financial aid counselor if their enrollment count changes after receiving aid.

-Students who experienced extenuating circumstances that may impact their federal aid eligibility status may schedule an appointment to meet with a Federal Aid Counselor to review their case.
+Students who experienced extenuating circumstances that may impact their federal aid eligibility status may schedule an appointment to meet with a financial aid counselor to review their case.

 15. Payments and Refunds

 - The repayment of Federal Aid is based on federal regulations published by the U.S. Department of Education.